 - 30 minutes to 1 hour in length.

-- Not to be confused with the product backlog review component of Wednesday Kickoffs, these reviews are set up for the client product owner, our product strategist and project manager to review the overall product backlog.
+- Not to be confused with the product backlog review component of Wednesday Kickoffs, these reviews are set up for the client product owner, our product strategist and product manager to review the overall product backlog.
 During this time, the priority order of the backlog is reviewed and reordered if priorities are changed, due to user or stakeholder feedback.
 These review meetings enable a consistent dialog to ensure that the product is always prioritized to maximize investment on the journey to product market fit.

 - The work completed in these reviews informs the product prioritization used in our Wednesday Kickoffs.